 Your financial support will make a difference in the lives of current and future students in the Department of Journalism.
 We thank many past supporters of the department and extend our sincere appreciation to those of you whose generosity will be ongoing.

 We are presently seeking your support for the following priorities:

-Student Professional Development Fund: This new fund will help students who want to travel to cover a story, attend a professional conference or training opportunity, or purchase documents or equipment needed to pursue a journalistic project.
+Student Professional Development Fund: This fund will helps students who want to travel to cover a story, attend a professional conference or training opportunity, or purchase documents or equipment needed to pursue a journalistic project.

-Hollis Family Fund: This fund provides financial support for the editors-in-chief of Xpress newspaper and Xpress magazine.
+Hollis Family Fund: This fund provides financial support for the editors of Golden Gate Xpress newspaper and Xpress magazine.
 The fund was started by Robert Hollis, a former editor of The Golden Gater.